 M(OH)2 + CO2 → MCO3 + H2O

 Bicarbonates are soluble in water and exist only in solution.
 Carbonates exist as solid and insoluble in water.
 The solubility of carbonates decreases from Be to Ba.
 In the presence of carbon dioxide, carbonates dissolve by forming bicarbonates.
-Ionic character and the thermal stability of the carbonates increases from Be to Ba.
+The ionic character and the thermal stability of the carbonates increase from Be to Ba.

 Contrary to alkali metal sulphates, beryllium sulphate is water-soluble.
-The smaller size and the charge density increases the hydration energy of the beryllium sulphate leading to more solubility.
-In other sulphates, increasing lattice energy and the decreasing hydration energy (due to increasing size) decreases their solubility form BeSO4 to BaSO4.
+The smaller size and the charge density increase the hydration energy of the beryllium sulphate leading to more solubility.
+In other sulphates, increasing lattice energy and the decreasing hydration energy (due to increasing size) decrease their solubility from BeSO4 to BaSO4.